miguelalizo/OOP-practice/design_patterns/notes.md

 Unlike global variables, the Singleton pattern guarantees that there’s just one instance of a class.
 Nothing, except for the Singleton class itself, can replace the cached instance.

+Dicrector (optional):
+- You can go further and extract a series of calls to the builder steps you use to construct a product into a separate class called director.
+The director class defines the order in which to execute the building steps, while the builder provides the implementation for those steps.
+- Having a director class in your program isn’t strictly necessary.
+You can always call the building steps in a specific order directly from the client code.
+However, the director class might be a good place to put various construction routines so you can reuse them across your program.
+- In addition, the director class completely hides the details of product construction from the client code.
+The client only needs to associate a builder with a director, launch the construction with the director, and get the result from the builder.

 Example Use Cases:
 - file access
 - database connections